 Reliable Providers and Plans:

-- Holafly: Unlimited data from $7.90 for 1 day, up to longer plans.
-Works on Liberty or Claro; share 500MB daily with others.
+Unlimited data plans starting at $7.90 for 1 day, with longer plans available.
+Connects through Liberty or Claro.
+You can hotspot 500MB daily to others.

-- Nomad: Starts at $8 for 1GB/7 days, with high-speed 4G/5G in cities like San José or Tamarindo.
+Starts at $8 for 1GB/7 days.
+Reliable 4G/5G in cities like San José and Tamarindo.
+A good option if Airalo or Holafly don’t fit your needs.

-- Other Choices: Saily from $7.99, Jetpac for budget 3GB at $8.
-All cover major zones but cost more per GB than physical SIMs.
+🔹 Other Choices — Saily from $7.99, Jetpac with 3GB at $8.
+All cover major zones but generally cost more per GB than the top three above.

 Pros: Keep your home number, easy switches, no lines.
 Setup needs WiFi at first.